 Living Room Colour Schemes: Neutral & Yellow Living Room

 British interior designer Sophie Paterson has gained a following of enthusiasts of the comfortable yet elegant look.
-Her ability to master tone-on-tone layers is at the fore in this airy and inviting living room which pairs a gentle purple with warm neutrals and flecks of ochre.
-Considered styling – a signature element of her designs – includes a fanciful bronze octopus bowl, petrified wood sculptures and rattan storage baskets – finish the look.
+Her ability to master tone-on-tone layers is at the fore in this airy and inviting living room colour scheme which pairs a gentle purple with warm neutrals and flecks of ochre.
+Considered styling – a signature element of her designs – includes a fanciful bronze octopus bowl, petrified wood sculptures, designer cushions and rattan storage baskets – finish the look.

 Living Room Colour Schemes: Blue & White Living Room